 Seal Rescue Centre in Pieterburen

 The seal rescue centre in Pieterburen is actually quite old.
 The little village of Pieterburen is located in the province of Groningen, all the way in the North part of the Netherlands.
 It is right at the beach, overlooking the Wadden Sea and you can see the island Schiermonnikoog from the beach.
+More things to do in Groningen.

 It all started when someone rescued a sick seal from the beach and nurtured it in a tub in the backyard.
 Soon, the seal rescue centre in Pieterburen evolved from a backyard first aid for seals, into a full blown rescue centre.
 They have quarantine wards, heated and monitored 24/7.
 They have a sick ward and an outdoor play pen for the little seals that are strong enough to go outside.
 Eventually, all seals that are healthy enough will be released back into the wild at the Wadden sea.